February 2, 2020

 Mutsimbi says most correctional facilities struggle to provide even basic necessities like food, toiletries and clothing.

-Occasionally an embassy will provide plane fare, she says.
-Mutsimbi says most of the migrants held in the country come from DRC or Mozambique.
+Occasionally an embassy will provide plane fare, she says, adding that most of the migrants held in the country come from DRC or Mozambique.
 Neither embassy responded to multiple requests for comment.

-Khanyezi agrees that prisons are the best option to provide for the migrants.
+Khanyezi agrees prisons are the best option to provide for the migrants.

-Despite harsh prison conditions, Mutsimbi says some migrants don’t want to be deported.
+Despite harsh prison conditions, Mutsimbi says some migrants don’t want to leave.

-Miguel Manuere Zhuwao, 25, and Dickson Dick Matsana, both shoe traders from Mozambique, crossed into Zimbabwe for the chance of a better life, despite the country’s economic situation.
+Miguel Manuere Zhuwao, 25, and Dickson Dick Matsana, both shoe traders from Mozambique, crossed into Zimbabwe with goals for a better life, despite the country’s economic situation.

 Zhuwao says he now regrets that decision.
 He’s been in prison for more than two months, after immigration officers caught him without documentation.